-- Reapply at least every two hours.
+- Reapply to sun exposed skin at least every one to two hours.
 Read the label to see how often.

 - Give babies and children extra care in the sun.
-Ask a doctor before applying sunscreen to children under 6 months old.
+Ask a doctor before applying sunscreen to children under age 6 months.

-- Apply sunscreen to children older than 6 months every time they go out.
+- Apply sunscreen to children older than age 6 months every time they go out.

 Don't Forget the Eyes